-• All disturbed areas have achieved final stabilization.

-- Temporary erosion and sediment control practices have been removed; and - Post-construction stormwater management practices (if required) have been constructed inconformance with the SWPPP.
+- All disturbed areas have achieved final stabilization. - Temporary erosion and sediment control practices have been removed; and - Post-construction stormwater management practices (if required) have been constructed inconformance with the SWPPP.

-Upon satisfactory completion of the final site inspection, the qualified inspector will sign the appropriate sections of the Notice of Termination (NOT) form.
+Upon satisfactory completion of the final site inspection, the qualified inspector will sign the appropriate sections of the Notice of Termination (NOT) form in Appendix I

-4.6 Other Controls
+4.5 Other Controls

-4.6.1 Waste Disposal
+4.5.1 Waste Disposal

 The Certificate Holders must adhere to CSX Transportation's (CSX) waste management policies.
-All waste must be removed from the project site within 90 days.
-It is the policy of CSX that all materials discarded by or on behalf of CSX will be managed in accordance with local, state, and federal regulations as well as CSX's best management practices (BMP) and sustainability goals.
+All waste must be removed from the project site in a timely manner.
+It is the policy of CSM that all materials discarded by or on behalf of CSX will be managed in accordance with local, state, and federal regulations as well as CSX's best management practices and sustainability goals.
 The ensure that these goals are achieved, CSX has mechanisms in place to monitor waste management activities, capture the information necessary to ensure total compliance with local, state, and federal requirements all the time, and track progress in the CSX sustainability program.